 Eight power-packed self-care “dollops” to try this week:

 Just breathe.
-Breathe in for three, hold for three, exhale for three (through your nose with your mouth closed; repeat 8 times and go at your own pace).
+Breathe in for six, pause, exhale for eight (through your nose with your mouth closed; repeat 8 times and go at your own pace).
 Conscious breathing is the most powerful way to come into the present and it calms our fight or flight response lightning fast!

 Sit and do nothing.
 Our minds crave stillness (not to mention our hearts, bodies and souls).
 Rest in stillness with your eyes closed for five minutes.
 Stay with your breath and watch your thoughts float by like twigs going down a busy stream.
 Your only job is to just be.